ibm-cloud-docs/power-iaas/faq.md

 - **Uncapped shared**: shared among other clients
 - **Capped shared**: shared, but resources do not expand beyond those that are requested (used mostly for licensing)

-The core-to-vCPU ratio is 1:1.
+The cores-to-virtual core ratio is 1:1.
 For shared processors, fractional cores round up to the nearest whole number.
 For example, 1.25 cores equals 2 vCPUs.
 For more information, see [How does shared processor performance compare to dedicated processors](https://community.ibm.com/community/user/power/blogs/pete-heyrman1/2020/06/16/how-does-shared-processor-performance-compare-to-d?CommunityKey=71e6bb8a-5b34-44da-be8b-277834a183b0&tab=recentcommunityblogsdashboard){: external}, [Pricing for IBM {{site.data.keyword.powerSys_notm}} Private Cloud](/docs/power-iaas?topic=power-iaas-pricing-private-cloud)), and [Pricing for {{site.data.keyword.powerSys_notm}} on cloud](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).

 |Dedicated processors|
 |:-----------------|